PAYROLL

 This is a simplified example, and in a real-world scenario, there might be additional factors to consider, such as income tax, pension contributions, or other deductions specific to the employee or the employer.
 It's crucial to stay updated with the latest tax regulations and consult with a qualified professional for accurate payroll calculations.

 It’s crucial that you begin proper payroll accounting techniques as soon as you employ your first staff member.
-You should also stay compliant with payroll guidelines, legislation and regulatory requirements.
+Payroll guidelines, legislation and regulatory requirements should help you stay compliant.
 This means keeping up to date with tax rates each new tax year and tracking employee data like holiday allowances, statutory sick pay, overtime, benefits and even stock options.
-You’ll also need the below for employees:

 Don’t worry if this all sounds complicated – in truth, it is.
 And that’s why most small business owners use a payroll accounting system or work with an accountant to ensure they’ve done everything properly.